-The St Regis Saadiyat Island located on the Saadiyat Island in Abu Dhabi is the luxury brand’s first property in the emirate and the region.
+The St Regis Saadiyat Island, located on the Saadiyat Island in Abu Dhabi, is the luxury brand’s first property in the emirate and the region.
 In true St Regis style, the resort captures nuances of its location throughout the property.
-At the St Regis Saadiyat Island, guests are welcomed with an splendid view of the Arabian Ocean, as the hotel lobby overlooks the sea, while various design elements of the sea have been captured in flooring patterns depicting sea weed.
+At the St Regis Saadiyat Island, guests are welcomed with a splendid view of the Arabian Ocean, as the hotel lobby overlooks the sea, while various design elements of the sea have been captured in flooring patterns depicting seaweed.

 This St Regis property truly reflects what Saadiyat Island is poised to become – opulent and beautiful.
-In the years to come the island will be home to the Louvre Abu Dhabi and Guggenheim labs along with a host of other developments which include luxury villas, the second Monte Carlo beach club in the world and more.
+In the years to come, the island will be home to the Louvre Abu Dhabi and Guggenheim labs and a host of other developments, including luxury villas, the second Monte Carlo beach club in the world, and more.

-First impressions – From the moment we landed in Abu Dhabi, St Regis has kicked in its top-notch, service as we were seated and driven to the hotel in a Mercedes S-class, from the airport.
+At the hotel, we were welcomed and ushered straight into our rooms as St Regis offers in-room check-in service where all the necessary formalities are done in the comforts of our room.
+First impressions – From the moment we landed in Abu Dhabi, St Regis has kicked in its top-notch service as we were seated and driven to the hotel in a Mercedes S-class from the airport.
 This is an added service for those who like to arrive in style and can be availed at Dh250 ($68).
-At the hotel, we were welcomed and ushered straight into our rooms as the St Regis offers in-room check-in service where all the necessary formalities are done in the comforts of our room.
 We were impressed by the staff they were very polite and took utmost care in making our stay as comfortable as possible.
 We were offered a complimentary fruit plate upon check-in and a pair of milk chocolates on the side of the bed in the evening.

-Rooms – We stayed at the hotel’s Superior Sea View Room, overlooking the resort’s outdoor pool and the Sadiyat Golf course.
+Rooms – We stayed at the hotel’s Superior Sea View Room, overlooking the resort’s outdoor pool and the Saadiyat Golf course.
 The serenely decorated rooms complement the neutral beach palette with cool browns, cream, and sand.
-Modern, clean-lined furnishings create a comfortable and inviting space while state-of-the-art technology, including a 42-inch flat screen television, iPod docking station, and complementary Wi-Fi are available to all guests.
-Comfort is key as guests retire on a signature St Regis bed topped with opulent 300-thread-count linens, feather down comforters, and plump feather pillows.
-Each room (55sqm – 60 sqm) has an individual terrace with chairs and table, overlooking breathtaking views of the turquoise blue ocean.
+Modern, clean-lined furnishings create a comfortable and inviting space while state-of-the-art technology, including a 42-inch flat-screen television, iPod docking station, and complimentary Wi-Fi, are available to all guests.
+Comfort is key as guests retire on a signature St Regis bed topped with opulent 300-thread-count linens, feather-down comforters, and plump feather pillows.
+Each room (55sqm – 60 sqm) has an individual terrace with chairs and a table overlooking breathtaking views of the turquoise blue ocean.

-The butler service, one of the St Regis trademark ensure guests have everything they desire, from packing or unpacking, preparing a cup of perfectly-brewed coffee to fixing you a bubble bath or planning an itinerary for a day in the city.
+One of St Regis trademarks, the butler service ensures guests have everything they desire, from packing or unpacking, preparing a cup of perfectly brewed coffee to fix you a bubble bath, or planning an itinerary for a day in the city.

 Leisure – There’s plenty to do for guests at the St Regis Saadiyat Island Resort.
 Golf aficionados can make use of the 18-hole Gary Player-designed Saadiyat Beach Golf Club course, which caters to players of all levels, it is one of the most challenging and rewarding golf courses in the world.